ibm-cloud-docs/containers/cs_cluster_update.md

     ```
     {: pre}

 *  Force a one-time update when you use a logging command that includes the `--force-update` option. **Note**: Your pods update to the latest version of the Fluentd add-on, but Fluentd does not update automatically going forward.

-For example:
+    Example command:

     ```
     ibmcloud ks logging-config-update --cluster <cluster_name_or_ID> --id <log_config_ID> --type <log_type> --force-update